 Fig. 2: The architecture of the DRF network

 Figure 2 illustrates the architecture of the proposed DRF network.
 In this contribution, architectural simplifications have been made to reduce the number of network parameters.
 Specifically, the PFRB module and ResBlocks have been eliminated, opting instead for the utilization of the smaller IFRNet module for optical flow estimation.
+Besides, the number of intermediate channels in some modules is decreased.
 These modifications have resulted in a reduction in the number of parameters from 7797K to 3800K and a decrease in the multiply-accumulate operations from 986 kMAC/pixel to 504 kMAC/pixel.

 SADL implementation